netdata/netdata/docs/configure/common-configuration.md

 ## Change dashboards and visualizations

 The Netdata Agent's [local dashboard](/web/gui/README.md), accessible at `http://NODE:19999` is highly configurable.
-Many of these changes are also seen on Netdata Cloud due to the way each claimed node streams metrics data and metadata to your browser.
+If you use Netdata Cloud for [infrastructure monitoring](/docs/quickstart/infrastructure.md), you will see many of these changes reflected in those visualizations due to the way Netdata Cloud proxies metric data and metadata to your browser.

 ### Increase the long-term metrics retention period